GENDER AFFIRMING & TRANSGENDER VOICE

 EXAMPLES OF GOAL STATEMENTS:

-I will discover a healthy and sustainable voice that is authentic and congruent with my identity
+I will discover a healthy and sustainable voice that feels authentic and is congruent with my identity

 I will explore and develop the pillars of voice training, including pitch, resonance, quality, articulation and intonation patterns